Hrishavvv/EvilFM/README.md

 ## How To Use

 ### Getting a Last.fm API account
-Click [here]](https://www.last.fm/api/account/create) and make an account and get the API key, API secret and Username.
+Click [here](https://www.last.fm/api/account/create) and make an account and get the API key, API secret and Username.

  <img src="https://github.com/user-attachments/assets/725f2ad1-529f-48ff-8e87-348a1e511d7c" alt="Evil FM" style="max-width: 50%; width: 50%; height: auto;">

-### Cloning the repo
+## Cloning the repository

 ### For Windows